 The initial successes of the revolutionary movements in Egypt and Tunisia not only sparked protests in many countries against the politics of their respective governments.
 In addition to this, people throughout the entire world rejoiced and celebrated along with them for a moment, irrespective of where they lived, as everyone could follow the celebrations on television and the internet.

 The happiness reflected in the faces of people was an expression of joy at the possibility of still being able to alter existing power relations.
 This was perceptible in the enthusiasm for developing new utopias and attempting to implement them and was audible as the liberating laughter at jokes in which the powerful became the object of rebellious ridicule.
-In my installation I attempt to make this visible.

 * A line from the poem by Mahmud Darwish